-Some people think that forgiveness is all that is needed and the victim should just “get over it.”
+Some people think that forgiveness is all that is needed and the victim should “get over it.”
 They may pressure the victim to act as if nothing had happened.
-Under this kind of pressure, the victims may feel if they are being judged as having a wrong attitude towards the transgressors, even though the victims have probably done nothing wrong.
-Victims may fear that people will think they are being unforgiving or hateful if they chose not to accept the apology and hold the transgressor at arm’s length.
+Under this kind of pressure, the victims may feel if they are being condemned for having a wrong attitude towards their transgressors, even though the victims have probably done nothing wrong.
+Victims may fear that people will think they are unforgiving or hateful if they chose not to accept the apology and hold the transgressor at arm’s length

-Forgiveness is a necessary step for every Christian, no matter what the offence.
+Forgiveness is a necessary step for every Christian, no matter what the offense.
 I recently received an apology from an acquaintance.
-He made a number of hurtful remarks that questioned my sincerity as a Christian and criticizing my ability to serve in various ministries.
+He made some hurtful remarks that questioned my sincerity as a Christian and criticizing my ability to serve in various ministries.

 When I forgave the person, I was able to see him at church without feeling resentment and hatred stirring inside of me, or plots for revenge.
 I also felt sure that God was pleased that I had pardoned him.

 He had, however, destroyed my trust in him.
 I did not want to speak to him beyond a required greeting or be around him.
 I was wary and afraid that he would hurt me again.
 I am willing to keep an open mind as to whether his apology was sincere, but in my heart, I believed that it was not.
 I think that he had ulterior motives for apologizing to me.
 His apology came months after the hurt after some pressure from other people.

 Hold the person accountable

 The problem is that sin has consequences and impacts a relationship whether the victim decides to forgive or not.
 Sin could involve a crossing of personal boundaries, a violation of trust by a friend or loved one, or hurtful remarks.
 Victims have the right to do whatever they need to do to protect themselves from the transgressors, even if it means cutting off or limiting a relationship.